UNIQUE BIRDS & COMPLEX HABITATS

 Cusco - Abra Malaga - Wet Slopes

-The Undertory of the Bamboo forest its quite interesting for the Endemic Red and White Antpitta , Undulated and Rufous Antpittas and of course Trilling and Diademed Tapaculos.
+The Understory of the Chusquea Bamboo Forest is quite interesting for the Endemic Red and White Antpitta, Undulated and Rufous Antpittas, and of course Trilling and Diademed Tapaculos.
+We will be also looking for canopy forest birds like; Red Crested Cotinga, Golden Plumed Parakeets, Band Tailed Pigeons, Golden Headed Quetzals, and breasted mountain toucans.

-While driving back on the pass we will look for some birds at the high elevation such as: Paramo Pipit, Junin and Line Fronted Canastero and some aquatic birds at the marsh, Andean Goose, Yellow Billed Teal¸ Andean Lapwing and unexpected shore birds.
+While driving back on the pass we will look for some birds at the high elevation such as Paramo Pipit, Junín, and Line Fronted Canastero, and some aquatic birds at the marsh, Andean Goose, Yellow Billed Teal¸ Andean Lapwing and unexpected shore birds.

 Abra Malaga - Dry Slopes- Ollantaytambo or Cusco